 Africa's AIDS Campaigns - Time for Optimism?

 It's hard to be optimistic about the subject of HIV/AIDS.
-India, Russia and China, are in various stages of epidemics and denial, and the Carribean and Africa populations and economies are devastated by the disease.
-Figures for South Africa, estimated that by 2003, 5,300,000 people were living with HIV/AIDS and 1,100,000 children were orphaned.
-But it turned out even worse.
-370,000 deaths were predicted for that year but the actual registered deaths because of AIDS were 456.7 thousand.
-Although averages show that 21.5% adults (15-49) in that country are infected with the HIV virus, in some regions and among child-bearing women the rate is as high as 37%.
+India, Russia and China, are in various stages of epidemics and denial.
+Caribbean and Africa populations and economies are devastated by the disease.
+Statistics on South Africa's AIDS epidemic show that by 2003, 5,300,000 people were living with HIV/AIDS and 1,100,000 children were orphaned as a result of the disease.
+The statistics, however, are too low.
+370,000 AIDS deaths were predicted for 2003, but the actual registered deaths turned out to be 456.7 thousand.
+Although statistics show that 21.5% adults (15-49) in South Africa are infected with the HIV virus, in some regions and among child-bearing women the rate is as high as 37%.

-He paints a new picture of Sub-Saharan Africa, not of a grim land of poverty, 40% unemployment and whole villages being wiped out from AIDS, but a of a place like Silicon Valley, where money flows in the streets, AIDS drugs for all, like free soda and snacks during the dot com era.
+Brooks paints a new picture of Sub-Saharan Africa, not of a grim land of poverty, 40% unemployment and whole villages being wiped out from AIDS, but a of a place like Silicon Valley, where money flows in the streets, AIDS drugs for all.
+Just like free soda and snacks during the dot com era?

 Reality, An Uphill Battle

 However in some places, such as South Africa the opposite is true.
 Health minister Manto Tshabalala-Msimang went on the offensive not on behalf of AIDS patients, but against pharmaceutical companies with drugs.
-Under intense pressure nationally and internationally, she reasoned in August 2004, after years of denial about HIV and AIDS, that the government was "soberly considering" the use of AIDS medicines.
-Then last month, in a typical flip flop of appeasement, then reversal she resisted urgings of the UNAIDS and the World Health Organization(WHO) for more widespread use of antiretrovirals, suggesting instead that people eat well and use "garlic and lemon", olive oil and beetroot.
-She has repeatedly condemned the "unknown side effects" of AIDS medicines and used that as rational against using them.
+Under intense pressure nationally and internationally, she reasoned in August 2004, just months ago, after years of denial about HIV and AIDS, that the government was "soberly considering" the use of AIDS medicines.

 Other countries have been far more proactive developing an AIDS campaign.
 Uganda combated the disease head-on, designing a comprehensive strategy that was pushed at the highest levels of government.
-The country was heralded for its "ABC" program: Abstinence, 'Be faithful', and Condoms, which also formed the cornerstone of the Bush AIDS policy.
+The "ABC" counted on -- 'Abstinence', 'Be faithful', and 'Condoms', three legs, two of which formed the cornerstone of the Bush AIDS policy.

-However a recent study suggested that it wasn't A & B- abstinence and 'be faithful' that were causing the decrease in infection rate, rather it was C & - condoms, and even more dire, D - death.
-The authors note that so many had died in the first wave of the epidemic, it made it appear as though the infection rate as a percentage of the population was falling.
+However a recent study suggested that it wasn't A & B, 'abstinence' and 'be faithful' that were responsible for the decrease in infection rate, rather it was C & - condoms, and even more dire, D - death.
+The authors note that so many had died in the first wave of the epidemic, a fact that that would make the infection rate decrease the population fell due to mortality.

 Not only has the money been parceled out sparingly, aid is stymied by debates around ideological issues.
 Some dispute the focus of President Bush's money dispersal -- now 20% of funds are funneled to abstinence programs, half of which are explicitly slated for religious organizations.